Qualia Mind Review

 How we evaluated Qualia Mind

-Qualia Mind tries hard to be your best option but ultimately doesn’t live up to its full potential as a nootropic.
-It has a long list of 27 ingredients, and this nootropic laundry list comes at a high price: even with extreme cost-cutting measures for first-time purchases, Qualia Mind is one of the most expensive nootropic supplements at $39 for your first bottle of 22 servings and $139/bottle after that.
-And because there are so many ingredients in the formula, you’ll need to take seven capsules per serving, which is inconvenient.
-About half of these ingredients aren’t available in clinically relevant doses, which is to be expected — underdosing according to single-ingredient studies is the biggest flaw in the nootropic industry — but Qualia Mind contains several ingredients with zero research backing up their use for your brain health, and a self-funded study didn’t reveal significant results over a placebo.
+And because there are so many ingredients in the formula, you’ll need to take seven capsules per serving, which is inconvenient and far more than the serving sizes of competitors (like Alpha BRAIN’s two capsules).
+About half of Qualia Mind’s ingredients aren’t available in clinically relevant doses, which is to be expected — underdosing according to single-ingredient studies is perhaps the biggest flaw in the nootropic industry — but this supplement also contains several ingredients with zero research backing up their use for your brain health.
+What’s more, a self-funded study on Qualia Mind didn’t reveal significant results over a placebo.
 That said, Qualia Mind’s parent company is responsive to feedback and has shifted its formula over time to align with new research and customer reviews.

 Effectiveness

-Rating: 6 / 10
+Rating: 6.1 / 10

 Qualia Mind tries to do everything and compromises its efficacy while doing so.
-This is common for generalized nootropics, which are typically less effective than those with a single purpose; long ingredient lists aiming to cater to every possible need are less effective in the long run.
+This is common for generalized nootropics, which are typically less effective than those with a single purpose; long ingredient lists aiming to cater to every possible need are often less effective in the long run.
 Among Qualia Mind’s 27 ingredients, only 14 have a reasonable amount of scientific data backing up their use in the formula at the included dose.
 (Three of these are caffeine-related.)

-The properly dosed ingredients have long research histories suggesting several cognitive improvements, but if you take a multivitamin and drink coffee or green tea, the only new benefits you’d find are within Bacopa monnieri leaf extract, Rhodiola rosea root extract, and huperzine A. We expect a lot more than 10% of the ingredients to add benefits for most users.
-Neurohacker did adjust its formula in 2018, removing a few less-than-effective (or safe) ingredients and running a lengthy re-dosing investigation, but Qualia Mind still stumbles.
+The properly dosed ingredients have long research histories suggesting several cognitive improvements, but if you normally take a multivitamin and drink coffee or green tea, the only new benefits you’d find are within Bacopa monnieri leaf extract, Rhodiola rosea root extract, and huperzine A. We expect more than a handful of a nootropic’s ingredients to offer benefits to most users.
+This becomes even more disappointing when you consider that as few as three out of Qualia Mind’s 27 ingredients may be helpful to the 73% of American adults drinking coffee daily, or the 50-70% that take a multivitamin.

 If we can’t determine efficacy based on an ingredient list, the next step is to look at scientific studies of the product itself.
 About half of our favorite nootropics have run self-funded studies investigating their effectiveness, and Qualia Mind is no exception.
 The study was rigorously performed and found that Qualia Mind improved every measure they tested: